aaronsteers/dataops-quickstart/README.md

 _**Instructions:**_

-1. Install **docker-ce** on your Windows or Mac at [http://www.DockerHub.com](http://www.DockerHub.com)
+1. ~~Install **docker-ce** on your Windows or Mac at [http://www.DockerHub.com](http://www.DockerHub.com)~~
 2. _(Restart may be required.)_
-3. Confirm docker is working (in Windows) by executing the following from command line: `docker run -it hello-world**
+3. ~~Confirm docker is working (in Windows) by executing the following from command line: `docker run -it hello-world`~~
 4. Open Docker Settings (on Windows: right-click the Docker icon in the lower-right taskbar).
-5. (Windows only:) Select the option to

-Expose daemon on tcp://... without TLS.
+5. Select the option to `Expose daemon on tcp://... without TLS.`
     - _(This allows Ubuntu's Docker client to talk to the Docker server running on Windows)_

-6. (Mac+Windows:) From the "Shared Drives" tab, click to share your primary hard drive (e.g. "C" on Windows)
+6. From the "Shared Drives" tab, click to share your primary hard drive (e.g. "C" on Windows)
-7. (Windows only:) Tell docker on your Ubuntu system how to talk to the Docker server on Windows:
+7. Tell docker on your Ubuntu system how to talk to the Docker server on Windows:
     1. Open Ubuntu
     2. Execute `docker version` to confirm the docker version number _(As of this writing: `18.09.2**)_
         - If this fails, see WSL install instructions above, or run `sudo apt-get install docker.io`    3.
 Execute `docker run -it hello-world`
-            - _(The first time you run this, it should fail with the message: `Cannot connect to the Docker daemon at...")`
+            - _(The first time you run this, it should fail with the message: `Cannot connect to the Docker daemon at...`)
     4. Execute (only once): `echo "export DOCKER_HOST=[tcp://localhost:2375]()" >> ~/.bashrc`
         - Close and reopen bash or execute `source ~/.bashrc` to refresh your settings.
     5. Map `/mnt/c/` to `/c/`.